lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 then that variable is assigned the _task ID_ of the newly-created task.
 The value of this variable is visible both to the task executing the fork statement and to the statements in the newly-created task.
 This ID can be passed to the `kill_task()` function to keep the task from running and will be the value of `task_id()` once the task begins execution.

 > Note: This feature has other uses as well.
 The MOO is single threaded (though ToastStunt supports some built-ins executing on other threads), which means that complex logic (verbs that call verbs that call verbs ...) can cause the MOO to _lag_.
-For instance, let's say when your user tosses their ball up, you want to calculate a complex trejectory involve the ball and other objects in the room.
+For instance, let's say when your user tosses their ball up, you want to calculate a complex trajectory involve the ball and other objects in the room.
 These calculations are costly and done in another verb, they take time to be performed.
 However, you want some actions to happen both before the calculations (everyone in the room seeing the ball is thrown into the air) and after the ball has left the players hands (the player reaches into their pocket and pulls out a new ball).
 If there is no `fork()` then the calculations need to complete before the verb can continue execution, which means the player won't pull out a fresh ball until after the calculations are complete.
-A `fork()` allows the player to throw the ball, the MOO to `fork()` the task, which allows execution of the verb to continue right away and the user to pull out a new ball, without experiencing the delay that the calculations being returned (without a `fork()`) would have inccured.
+A `fork()` allows the player to throw the ball, the MOO to `fork()` the task, which allows execution of the verb to continue right away and the user to pull out a new ball, without experiencing the delay that the calculations being returned (without a `fork()`) would have incurred.

 An example of this: